GillesArcas/galerie/README.md

 * the `--dates` option gives a range limiting the dates of the medias,
 * the `--recursive` option specifies if the sub-directories must be included or not.

+The option `--github_pages` enables to create a gallery compatible with github Pages.

 Finally, after creating a gallery, it is sufficient to use the `--update` option to update a gallery with the options given to specify it.

 ## Some examples